 How long does BIAB take to apply?

-One thing I will say about BIAB nails is that, in my experience, it definitely takes longer than a traditional gel manicure.
+In my experience, a BIAB manicure definitely takes longer than a traditional gel manicure.
 Expect to set aside around an hour and a half for the look.
 And, if you’re coupling it with a Russian manicure then it can take up to two hours.
 But, that said, you'll be visiting the nail salon much less frequently, so it's a win win situation.

 What's the difference between BIAB and gel or shellac?